gitcnk/Stat254_HW/Trees_Forests/HW.md

 4. Create the "going-to-the-beach" plot to assess the accuracy of your model.
-Do this for both the training set and the test set.
 Please attach your plot.

 5. What are the 3 most useful predictors in predicting wine quality.